-WildCare's Youth Volunteer Program is for high school students!
+WildCare's Youth Volunteer Program for High School Students is OPEN!

 Every spring and summer, WildCare experiences what is referred to as “Baby Season,” when our patient load soars with orphans and injured wildlife in need of care.

-We are looking for student volunteers to assist our adult Hospital Volunteers and Medical Staff with support tasks such as sweeping, mopping, laundry, dishes, patient diet prep and husbandry.
+We are looking for high school volunteers to assist our adult Hospital Volunteers and Medical Staff with support tasks such as sweeping, mopping, laundry, dishes, patient diet prep and enclosure cleaning.

 The work all of our volunteers do is imperative in order to maintain and deliver our high level of care for our wildlife patients!
 This is a great opportunity to learn more about the behind-the-scenes operations of a Wildlife Hospital.